sethsteenken/bunder/README.md

 ```

 ### Bundle Configurations
-By default, bundle configurations are searlized from a JSON file at bundles.json.
+By default, bundle configurations are serialized from a JSON file at bundles.json.

 Bundles.json:
 ```json